 The omega-3 fatty acids in fish oil are known to provide many health benefits.
 But if you’re not a fan of seafood or hate the fishy aftertaste of some fish oil capsules, where do you get your omega-3s?

-To answer that, we reviewed tons of medical journals and articles to find out the best and readily available alternatives to fish oil.
+I spent the day with a nutritionist and together, we reviewed tons of medical journals to find out the best and readily available alternatives to fish oil.

 Can You Get Omega-3 Without Fish Oils?

-According to our research, the best alternative sources of omega-3 polyunsaturated fatty acids can be found in plant-based foods such as walnuts, chia seeds, algae, brussels sprouts, leafy greens, hemp seeds, canola oil, flax, chia, and other seed oils.
+Our research found that the best alternative sources of omega-3 polyunsaturated fatty acids are in plant-based foods such as walnuts, chia seeds, algae, brussels sprouts, leafy greens, hemp seeds, canola oil, flax, chia, and other seed oils.

-Luckily, these plant sources are also very easy to find.
+Luckily, these plant sources are easy to find.

 So, here’s a list of plant-based alternatives you can use instead of fish oil.

-One study found that increasing your consumption of cruciferous vegetables like brussels sprouts can lower risk of heart diseases by 16% .
+One study published in the National Journal of Medicine found that increasing your consumption of cruciferous vegetables like Brussels sprouts can lower the risk of heart disease by up to 16% .